JetBrains/kotlin-multiplatform-dev-docs/topics/overview/use-cases-examples.md

 Some companies want to enter new markets by launching their apps on platforms they haven't previously targeted, for example, moving from iOS-only to include Android or vice versa.

-KMP helps you leverage existing iOS code and development practices while maintaining native performance and UI flexibility on Android.
+KMP helps you utilize existing iOS code and development practices while maintaining native performance and UI flexibility on Android.
-If you want to maintain platform-specific user experiences and leverage existing knowledge and code, KMP could be the ideal long-term solution.
+If you want to maintain platform-specific user experiences and take advantage of existing knowledge and code, KMP could be the ideal long-term solution.

 **Case study:** [Instabee](https://www.youtube.com/watch?v=YsQ-2lQYQ8M) used Kotlin Multiplatform with Compose Multiplatform to migrate its Android app logic and UI.